You may wish to travel on College Sponsored Trips or travel around Europe independently while you are living at Harlaxton College.

 Visiting Faculty and their families are very welcome to join any College Sponsored Trips.
-Booking is on a 'first-come-first-served' basis; however preference will be given to students until the first Monday of the semester.
+Booking is on a 'first-come-first-served' basis; however preference will be given to students until students arrive on the first day of the semester.

 All of our trips are of a very high standard and are geared towards economical student travel, visiting cultural areas of interest including historic sites.

 “Overnight Trips” is a title referring to College-organized weekend and long weekend’s trips and the end of semester trips in the UK and to mainland Europe.

 Transportation for College Sponsored Trips is mostly by coach and often involves long journeys.
 This mode allows great scenic views of the countryside but may not be suitable for very young children.
 Our long weekend trips and end of semester trip also involve additional travel via ferry, channel tunnel, or air.

 The accommodations used on all of our trips provide basic clean rooms (not always having a connected bathroom).
 They are hotels or hostels or B&B (bed and breakfast) lodgings often booked by educational groups.
 Though of a decent standard, they may not be what you would expect from a hotel in the US.

 Often we are not always the only group in the accommodation, and noise levels may be higher than in another type of hotel.

 Please Note: Extra charges may be incurred for single or double room occupancy, since the charges quoted by the hotel are based on multiple bedded rooms of three or more.